SimranOsta/Data-Analysis-/README.md

 ## 📂 Repository Structure

 ```
-├── dataset/                # (Optional) Any sample dataset if used
+├── dataset/                # (Optional) Any sample dataset if used (the tables were made directly without using any dataset)
 ├── screenshots/            # Output screenshots from SQLite Online
 ├── task3_sql_queries.sql   # All SQL queries used for the task
 └── README.md               # Documentation (this file)